ntnu-arl/HierarchicalPCGrad/README.md

-# PyTorch-PCGrad
+# HierarchicalPCGrad

-This repository provide code of reimplementation for [Gradient Surgery for Multi-Task Learning](https://arxiv.org/pdf/2001.06782.pdf) in PyTorch 1.6.0.
+This repository provides a reimplementation for [Gradient Surgery for Multi-Task Learning](https://arxiv.org/pdf/2001.06782.pdf) in PyTorch 1.6.0.
+The method has further been extended to handle hierarchical task projection and combinations of intra- and inter-priority task projections.

 ## Setup
 Install the required packages via: